Ottaht1/User-Manager-/README.md

 # User Manager
-User Manager is a simple web application built using React and TypeScript.
-It allows users to view a list of users and select a user to view more details about them.
+User Manager is a simple React application that allows you to manage a list of users and select a user to view more details about them.
+It is built using TypeScript and a mocked API.

 ## Installation
 To install the application, follow these steps: